bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:13:44

-Yeah.
 The problem with that is that even if you use Lightning, you still need some transactions on the blockchain, right?

 Sjors: 00:13:50